paradisec-archive/PARADISEC_workflows/02_getting-started.md

 ### STEP 5: Send your files to PARADISEC

-If you are planing to archive digital files with PARADISEC, and your institution is part of the Australian Access Federation (AAF), you can sign up for a [Cloudstor](https://cloudstor.aarnet.edu.au/){:target="_blank"} account.
-Once you do, you get 1TB of free storage available to you instantly.
-You can also send us OneDrive, Dropbox, Google Drive links.
+If you are planing to archive digital files with PARADISEC, you can send us OneDrive, Dropbox,or Google Drive links.
 These options are the best means to transfer files to PARADISEC.
-If you do not use any of those cloud storage options, but would like to transfer your files this way, contact [PARADISEC](mailto:admin@paradisec.au.org){:target="_blank"} and we can create a Cloudstor folder for you to use for transferring files to us.
+If you do not use any of those cloud storage options, but would like to transfer your files this way, contact [PARADISEC](mailto:admin@paradisec.au.org){:target="_blank"} and we can create a SharePoint/OneDrive folder for you to use for transferring files to us.

-You can also use Dropbox, Google Drive or OneDrive.

 If uploading files to a cloud service is not possible due to a lack of computer access or poor internet connections, you can post a hard drive of your materials to PARADISEC at: